sulianthual/scribbler/README.md

 <h4>Notes</h4>

 - When using the plugin you will get many warnings "Loaded resource as image file", its normal.
 - This plugin is made by a amateurish Godot coder, use with caution if editing nice assets.
-It is likely inefficient for large files.
+Remember, the plugin overwrites your png assets only if you press "Save" and confirm the overwrite.
+Also the plugin is likely inefficient for large files (untested).
 - If the plugin closes for any reason (typically if you used "Make Floating"), just disable/reenable the plugin and it should be fine.
-Remember, it will only overwrite your png assets if you press "Save" and confirm overwrite.
 - There are some bash files in directory I use for github (git_init, git_reset,git_push), dont mind those.
+- The demo folder has a few images made quickly with the plugin, as well as normal maps generated using "Laigter" (which is an awesome app).